OSFED: the signs, symptoms and treatment

 osfed:-the-signs,-symptoms-and-treatment-thumbanail

 In the past, OSFED was called ‘eating disorder not otherwise specified’ (EDNOS).
-People may receive an OSFED diagnosis if they don’t meet the full criteria to be diagnosed with another disorder like anorexia, bulimia, or binge eating disorder, or if they are experiencing a combination of symptoms from across the spectrum of eating disorder categories.
+People may receive an OSFED diagnosis if they don’t meet the full criteria to be diagnosed with another disorder, such as anorexia, bulimia, or binge eating disorder.
+Alternatively, a mental health professional may diagnose a person with OSFED if they are experiencing symptoms from multiple different eating disorders.
+This happens a lot, making OSFED the most commonly diagnosed eating disorder.
+Like all eating disorders, OSFED causes significant and distressing symptoms that can impact a person’s daily life and functioning.

 Why do people develop OSFED?